friction2d/friction2d.github.io/_drafts/friction-095.md

   * Added new button
   * Instance state bugfix
 * Timeline
+  * UI fixes
   * Improved handle and ticks
   * Added new shortcut for "play from first frame" (SHIFT+SPACE)
   * Added prev/next keyframe buttons (for selected objects)
-* Force static library on Linux (no more libfrictioncore.so)
-* Updated some icons
 * Added render button in toolbar
   * Will open queue and add a new job if none exists
-* Convert shaders if needed, fixes Intel GPU issues on Windows
-* Skia can now be built against system libraries on Linux
-  * Add `-DUSE_SKIA_SYSTEM_LIBS=ON`
-  * Requires expat, freetype2, libjpeg, libpng, libwebpmux, libwebpdemux, zlib, icu-i18n, harfbuzz
+* Various minor UI tweaks
+* Updated some icons

+### Auto save/backup

+Friction now features auto save and backup of projects.

+* Support backup on save (see general in preferences)
+  * On each save create a backup file in folder
+* Added auto save option (see general in preferences)
+  * Will auto save project after X time, should be combined with backup on save
+  * Note that some actions/changes in Friction will not trigger document changed, this will be worked on for the next release

+### Scene dialog

-* Scene dialog: support resolution and fps presets
+The scene dialog now support resolution and frame rate presets.

 * Friction include a small set of default resolutions and fps
 * Friction will remember new resolutions and fps for easy access later
 * The presets can be configured in preferences

-* Bundle expression presets in-app
-* Initial multi-window support
+### Multi-window mode

+Friction now features initial multi-window support.

-  * The timeline can run in it's own window (View=>Timeline Window)
+* The timeline can run in it's own window (View => Timeline Window)
-  * The render queue can run in it's own window (View=>Queue Window)
+* The render queue can run in it's own window (View => Queue Window)

+### Linux

+* New universal binaries for Linux (vfxplatform CY2019+ compatible)
+  1. Portable tarball
+  2. RPM package
+  3. AppImage
+* Force static library on Linux (no more libfrictioncore.so)
+* Skia can now be built against system libraries on Linux (recommended)
+  * Add `-DUSE_SKIA_SYSTEM_LIBS=ON`
+  * Requires expat, freetype2, libjpeg, libpng, libwebpmux, libwebpdemux, zlib, icu-i18n, harfbuzz
+* Added Ubuntu 23.10 package

+### Windows

 * Friction can be installed through winget (Windows Package Manager)
-* Added Ubuntu 23.10 package
+* Convert shaders if needed, fixes Intel GPU issues on Windows

+### Security

 * Skia: fix for CVE-2023-4863

-* Various minor UI tweaks
+### Other

+* Bundle expression presets in-app
+* Preferences: added raster effects CPU/GPU option
+  * Select if included raster effects should prefer CPU or GPU

 [**Full Changelog**](https://github.com/friction2d/friction/compare/v0.9.4...v0.9.5).